finalcut/gulp-concat-bug/project/readme.md

 I suspect that the concat is overlaying the end of one string on the beginning of another thus corrupting one of them.

+# Interesting Tidbits

+* problem is only visible when viewing file in editors such as "notepad", "editplus" and SublimeText3 (stable channel, build 3083)
+* problem is not visible in Atom (1.0.2) which seems to open the test files in UTF-8 however if I tell any other editor listed to use UTF-8 encoding when opening the file the file is even more munged.
+* in editplus the file doesn't have the chinese character, instead there is a character between every space
+* if you look at the result files on github via a browser they look **perfect**.
+* in atom, the text is valid, but there are additional new lines in the resultant file.
+* I discovered this behavior after creating a bunch of .sql files from SQL Server Management Studio 2014 by having it script creation of various user defined functions.
+When I tried to concat them in a specific order the resultant file was not usable.